 Aside from wearing a mask, it's also important to know how to safely put on and take off face masks.
 Knowing this can prevent you from accidentally infecting yourself or other people.

-wearing a mask in a shopFace coverings are compulsory on all forms of public transport in England and should also be worn by staff, outpatients and visitors in hospitals.
+Face coverings are compulsory on all forms of public transport in England and should also be worn by staff, outpatients and visitors in hospitals.
 People going to the shops are also advised to wear a face mask if social distancing is not possible.

 In Scotland, face masks are already mandatory on all public transport and shops.

-In Wales, people are being advised to wear non-medical face coverings where social distancing is not possible but it is not compulsory.
+In Wales, people are being advised to wear non-medical face coverings where social distancing is not possible, but it is not compulsory.

 In Northern Ireland, plans to make wearing face masks on public transport compulsory have been put on hold for now pending legal clarification.

-You can also make your own face coverings from an old t-shirt, scarves, bandanna's or other fabric.
-The government published detailed instructions on how to make a home-made face mask online.
+You can also make your own face coverings from an old t-shirt, scarves, bandannas or other fabric.
+The government published detailed instructions on how to make a homemade face mask online.

-This acne has been given the nickname 'maskne' – a contraction of mask and acne.
-If you have been suffering from maskne, please read our recent blog post, How To Avoid Acne From Wearing Face Masks for advice.
+This type of acne has been given the nickname 'maskne' – a contraction of 'mask' and 'acne'.
+If you have been experiencing maskne, please read our recent blog post, 'How to Avoid Acne from Wearing Face Masks,' for advice.

 You can also ask a pharmacist about over-the-counter treatments which can help to reduce your acne symptoms.
 They will be able to advise you on the most suitable treatment for your skin type.